DaveMDS/edone/README.md

 * Fix fileselector when selected file not esists
 * Click on Menu should close the menu (if yet opened)
 * Reload side lists when edited done
+* Order by priority
+* Group by tags
 * Start/Due dates
 * Tags colors
 * GUI way to edit tasks properties (todo/done, prio, dates)